STUDENT PROGRAMS

 BMC’s educational programs exist because of passionate, dedicated, and committed volunteers.
 Adult and student mentors accompany us during both our Hand-to-Hand and Navigator Programs to provide students with diverse styles of mentorship and career advice that are crucial for their professional development.
 We aim to continue expanding our programs and need dedicated volunteers to accompany us.
 We are always looking for mentors who are passionate about education and hands-on, minds-on learning.
 Please inquire about becoming a mentor!

-If you are interested in the Navigator Program for your organization or if you’d like to become a mentor in our educational programs, please contact:
+If you are interested in participating in any of our programs or if you’d like to become a mentor in our educational programs, please contact:

 Chelsea Moore